-The ongoing digitalisation received an additional boost from the COVID-19 pandemic and long-lasting lockdowns that followed in many countries.
-New reality cemented online shopping and digital payments as convenient and safe ways to simplify people’s daily lives.
+The ongoing digitalisation received an additional boost from the COVID-19 pandemic and the long-lasting lockdowns that followed in many countries.
+New reality cemented digital shopping and online payments as convenient and safe ways to simplify people’s daily lives.

-You can become a part of this game-changing snowballing market by establishing your own PSP company without significant investments.
+You can become a part of this game-changing snowballing market by establishing your own payment service provider company without significant investments.
 In this article, we’re going to learn how.

-If you want to deal with starting a company by your efforts, the main steps necessary can be conveniently rounded up to 10.
+If you want to deal with starting a company by your efforts, the necessary steps can be conveniently rounded up to 10.
 Let’s divide them into two categories to make them more digestible.

 The first category includes business steps:

 - Do market research.
-Decide where you’ll be registering your new business, which legislation is in place there, and would you be able to handle complying with it.
+Decide where you’ll register your new business, which legislation is in place, and whether you can handle complying with it.
 It’s better to have a highly qualified lawyer with solid market knowledge to help you set up a company following local regulations.
-Evaluate the demand level for payment services in your geography and examine competitors’ offerings.
+Evaluate the demand level for payment gateway services in your geography and examine competitors’ offerings.

 - Create a business plan.
 Without having a thorough plan before starting any business activity, you’re most likely to waste money and take your lumps.
-So, based on the insights gained after the first step, plan out what your exact offering will be, how much you will charge, how much money you need to start and maintain operations.
+So, based on the insights gained after the first step, plan out your exact offering, how much you will charge, and how much money you need to start your payment service provider and maintain operations.

 - Find banks to partner with.
-Research in which banks you can open accounts for your activity.
+Research in which banks or payment processors you can open accounts for your activity.
 These banks, or bank, will underwrite your transactions and route them between banks.
-Having a detailed business plan increases the chance the bank would agree to work with you significantly.
+A detailed business plan increases the chance the bank would agree to work with you significantly.

 - Get the necessary equipment.
-The equipment you need depends on the business models you’ve decided to settle on and the services you’re going to provide.
+The equipment you need depends on the business models you’ve decided to settle on and the services you’ll provide.
 Aside from the office equipment any modern business needs, you might as well need processing terminals, servers, ATMs, etc. If that’s the case, leasing can help you get what you need without placing a financial burden on your newly-started business.

 - Hire sales and marketing professionals.
 Regardless of how sophisticated and beneficial your offering is, it has no point if your target audience has no idea your company exists.
 Marketing and sales teams will spread the word about you, growing your customer base and thus your income.

 The second category embraces technical steps.
-These can vary from PSP to PSP, but generally are the following:
+These can vary from one payment service provider to another, but generally are the following:

 - Development of the payment software.
-Though being boiled down to our guide’s single humble step, it implies a time- and resource-draining process.
+Being boiled down to our guide’s single humble step, it implies a time- and resource-draining process.
 It starts with planning and feasibility analysis, followed by design and coding.
-Place a great deal of focus on building a decent Checkout, as it is a crucial consumer-facing element of your system.
-You’ll have to hire a development team and be ready that the development may take months of hard work.
-After that, the MVP should be implemented and tested before rolling out to the market.
-And this process never ends, as you must ensure your product’s stability and scalability, consistently maintaining and updating it.
+Place a great deal of focus on building a decent Checkout, as it is a crucial consumer-facing element of your system that must support popular payment methods and some new payment methods gaining traction, like cryptocurrencies and mobile wallets.
+You’ll have to hire a development team and be ready that developing a custom payment gateway may take months of hard work.
+After that, the MVP should be implemented and tested before rolling it out to the market.
+And this process never ends, as you must ensure your payment gateway’s stability and scalability, consistently maintaining and updating it.

 - Purchase hardware security modules (HSM), tokenisation appliance, or both.
-Based on the services you’re about to provide, you’ll need one or both of these encryption solutions to deal with card payments.
-It is necessary to ensure security and comply with the PCI tokenisation requirement.
+Based on the services you’re about to provide, you’ll need one or both encryption solutions to deal with card payments.
+It is necessary to ensure secure payment processing and comply with the PCI tokenisation requirement.

 - Build a server infrastructure and complete PCI DSS assessment.
+Secure payment processing is a must.
 You will need it to process and securely store transactions’ details and cardholders’ data.
-Bear in mind that the PCI audit must be completed annually, and it is far from being free.
+Bear in mind that payment service providers must pass PCI audit annually, and it is far from free.

 - Select and integrate with banks, processors, and gateways.
-Given the high level of competition in the market, your payment solution must be versatile and scalable enough to fulfil clients’ needs.
+Given the high level of competition in the payment gateway providers market, your payment solution must be versatile and scalable enough to fulfil clients’ needs.
 That’s why it is crucial to have many partners in the industry.

 - Maintain and update your product.
-The neverending process of maintenance and betterment is a cornerstone for a successful PSP company.
+The neverending process of maintenance and betterment is a cornerstone for a successful payment service provider company.